8ta4/say/DONTREADME.md

 > How does this tool store the API key?

-It doesn’t store it on disk, only in memory.
+It doesn't store it on disk, only in memory.
 This keeps the code simple and secure.

 Designed for continuous operation, `say` ideally requires the API key to be entered just once.